Can a building owner rent the equipment and apply polyurethane spray foam insulation themselves?

 If we have our new home insulated with the spray foam do we need a special hood vent for our cooktop?

 Excellent question.
 I believe your question has less to do directly with installing spray foam, but more to do with creating a house that is very air tight.
 However, it’s excellent that you’ve recognized that spray foam helps create an airtight home.
 For range hoods in a very airtight home, you basically want to uncouple the hood from the rest of the house by providing its own dedicated makeup air system.
-Check out this article from the fantastic people at Building Science Corp that can air it all out for you.
+Check out

 When can spray foam be installed?